tubiz/voguepay-woocommerce-payment-gateway/README.md

 ### 2.0.2 ###
 * 	New: Automatically redirect the customer to Voguepay to make payment
-*	New: Add support for Woocommerce 2.2
+*	New: Add support for WooCommerce 2.2

 ### 2.0.1 ###
 * Fix: This fix the errors that display on the order received page if another payment method is selected

 ### 2.0.0 ###
 * 	New: Check if NGN is set as store currency.
 As Voguepay only process transactions in Naira